poggit/virion/spec.md

 #### Syntactic reference
-A "syntactic reference" to a namespace item is either an absolutely named reference to the following BNF pattern:
+A "syntactic reference" to a namespace item is either an absolutely named reference or an unnamed references such as `self::class`, `parent::class`, etc.

+Absolutely named references are identified if their token stream, with whitespaces and comments striped, follows this BNF pattern:
 ```bnf
 (T_NAMESPACE | (T_USE (T_FUNCTION | T_CONST)?) | T_NS_SEPARATOR) (T_STRING T_NS_SEPARATOR)* T_STRING
 ```
-or unnamed references such as `self::class`, `parent::class`, etc.

 The following examples are syntactic references to the namespace item `poggit\libasynql\SqlResult`: